Welcome to the Parkinson Association of Santa Barbara

 We do not have a physical location for PASB.
 Most of our activities are held at St. Andrews Presbyterian Church.
 Please send mail to: PASB, PO Box 6254, SB, CA 93160-6254

-We are now offering the following meetings on ZOOM:
+We are now offering the following meetings on ZOOM (in person meetings TBD):

-Grief Support Group Meeting Tuesdays at 11 am (meets in person)
+Grief Support Group Meeting Tuesdays at 11 am (meets in person at private home)

-Caregivers Support Group Meeting Tuesdays at 2:30 pm
+Care Partners (Caregivers Support Group) Meeting Tuesdays at 2:30 pm (on Zoom only)

-Early Onset Support Group Meetings 3rd Sundays at 3 pm
+Early Onset Support Group Meetings 3rd Sunday of every month at 3 pm (meets on Zoom only)

 click here for more info about how to join these meetings

 Move to Connect Exercise classes Tuesdays (in person) and Thursdays (on Zoom) at 1 pm.
 Join Monica Cooper in person on Tuesday afternoons at St. Andrew's Presbyterian Church in Goleta.